Vision of ASRM

 The Story Behind the Statue

 In July 1993, the ASRM Announced a competition to find an artist whose work would capture the spirit and the mandate of the Society.
 Boston sculptor Murray Dewart fit the bill with Pulse of Morning, a 14-foot copper and steel structure named after a poem by Maya Angelou.
-The sculpture was installed in August 1994, near the entrance of the American Society for Reproductive Medicine's headquarters in Birmingham, Alabama.
+The sculpture was installed in August 1994, near the entrance of the American Society for Reproductive Medicine's administrative offices in Birmingham, Alabama.

 History and Purpose of ASRM